Jean-Marc Boivin: Death

 On 16 February 1990, while being filmed by a TV crew for the French programme Ushuaïa, le magazine de l'extrême, Boivin made a c.
 1000 m BASE jump down Angel Falls in Venezuela, the highest waterfall in the world.
-This was the first jump from the highest point of the falls.
+This was a jump from the highest point of the falls.
 The following day he decided to repeat the jump.
 Just before he leapt off, a woman named "Catherine" jumped and was injured at the foot of the falls.
 Boivin decided to make his jump immediately afterwards, carrying help for the injured woman.
 According to one account, on his descent he hit a tree and was seriously injured with multiple fractures.
 He told the helicopter team that came to rescue him to attend to the injured woman first.
 Another witness account maintains that Boivin hit the cliff, landed in the tree-tops, and that the helicopter team thought that his waving was a sign that he was not injured, rather than an attempt to summon help.
 Both accounts agree that when the team returned for him, he had died from internal injuries and blood loss.